Sacked Umno leader alleges plot within party to remove its chief

 However, Mr Tajuddin's revelation pointed to divisions even within Zahid's camp, with his allies allegedly involved in the talks to remove him as president.

 "I am a living witness.
-I signed the statutory declaration out of respect for the president," he said.
+I signed the statutory declaration out of respect for the president," Mr Tajuddin said.

 Mr Anwar failed to become prime minister in October 2020 as he could not convince the King, Sultan Abdullah Ahmad Shah, that he had the support of the majority of MPs.